Slovakia Process Service

 Article 5(1)(a) Service

 Service under Article 5(1)(a) is done either by the court summoning the addressee and handing over the documents or by postal service (a special form of delivery, so-called "service into own hands," with the possibility of alternative service by deposit, under the strict circumstances prescribed by law).
-Postal service is done only if a Slovak translation is attached to the documents or if it can be concluded that the addressee understands the language of the document.
+Postal service is done only if a Slovak translation is attached to the documents or if it can be concluded that the addressee understands the document's language.
 In special cases, the court may use the court bailiff, police officer, municipality, or the Ministry of Justice to serve.

 Article 5(2) Service

-For more information on methods of service, see European Judicial Network in Civil and Commercial Matters – Service of documents – Slovakia.
+For more information on service methods, see European Judicial Network in Civil and Commercial Matters – Service of documents – Slovakia.

-The documents (except for judgments, summons to the hearing, and documents to be served „into own hands“) can be served by electronic means if the addressee requests this means and informs the court of his electronic address.
+The documents (except for judgments, summons to the hearing, and documents to be served „into own hands“) can be served electronically if the addressee requests this means and informs the court of his electronic address.

-A translation into Slovak is required for service under Article 5(1)(a) unless it can be concluded that the addressee understands the language of the document.
+A translation into Slovak is required for service under Article 5(1)(a) unless it can be concluded that the addressee understands the document's language.
 Such presumption is applied to the nationals of the requesting State residing on the territory of Slovakia unless specifically pointed out by the requesting authority.

 Specific agreement on language requirements exists only in relation to the Czech Republic.
 However, provisions concerning language requirements in bilateral treaties regulating judicial assistance might be applicable.